 Hepatic fibrosis is overly exuberant wound healing in which excessive connective tissue builds up in the liver.
-The extracellular matrix is overproduced, degraded deficiently, or both.
+The extracellular matrix is overproduced and insufficiently degraded.
 The trigger is chronic injury, especially if there is an inflammatory component.
 Fibrosis itself causes no symptoms but can lead to portal hypertension (the scarring distorts blood flow through the liver) or cirrhosis (the scarring results in disruption of normal hepatic architecture and liver dysfunction).
-Diagnosis is based on liver biopsy.
+Diagnosis is based on blood tests, imaging techniques, and sometimes liver biopsy.
 Treatment involves correcting the underlying condition when possible.

 The liver produces about 500 to 600 mL of bile each day.
 Bile is isosmotic with plasma and consists primarily of water and electrolytes but also organic compounds: bile salts, phospholipids (mostly lecithin), cholesterol, bilirubin, and other endogenously produced or ingested compounds, such as proteins that regulate gastrointestinal function and drugs or their metabolites.
 Bilirubin is a degradation product of heme compounds from worn-out red blood cells (RBCs) and is the pigment that gives bile its yellow-green color.